Mustafaa8/Weather-App/README.md

 ![Pipeline](https://github.com/user-attachments/assets/82ab17b9-a855-488d-b910-3803f936945f)

 ## Tech Stack
-- Flask
+- Flask : used to build the web app
-- SQLite
+- Jenkins : building the CI/CD pipeline
-- Jenkins
+- Docker : Containarization of the app
-- Docker
+- Ansible : Configuration management of the VMs
-- Ansible
+- Vagrant : to create these VMs (infrastructure-as-code)
 ##